-Join Matt Bailey for an in-depth discussion in this video The value of email, part of Web Analytics Fundamentals.
+Join Matt Bailey for an in-depth discussion in this video The value of email, part of Learning Web Analytics.

 Now, of course, when we talk about measuring different methods of online …marketing, we can't forget about email.
 Email has developed sort of a bad …reputation and really isn't considered sexy when it comes to marketing online, …but we can't neglect it because people view email differently and different …email messages are sent.
 And so we need to evaluate our email, …just like any other form of marketing and find where we can optimize and find …better value in what we're doing.
 When we go back to our value equation, we …want to know how do people get to the site, where they entered and how many of …them did what we wanted them to do, in order to figure out what they're worth.…